provocon/coremedia-pdf-filter/README.md

 CoreMedia Blueprints Content Cloud CMCC-13, CMCC-12, CMCC-11, CMCC-10, CMS-9,
 and LiveContext 3 are supported.

-This extension can be integrated with blueprint workspaces at least up to platform version 2310.
+This extension can be integrated with blueprints workspaces, at least up to platform version 2512.
 The extension is in daily production use.
 The latest versions are delivered through the branch `master` with older releases using separate branches.